boyerjason700/Bike_Sharing/README.md

 </p>

 # Overview
-After traveling to NYC and using their wonderful citiBike program, we would like to propose possible implmentation in Des Moines for the public benefit and use.
+After traveling to NYC and using their wonderful citiBike program, we would like to propose possible implementation in Des Moines for the public benefit and use.
 Following is an analysis using data from NYC citiBike program for August of 2019.
-We will explore popular times and locations and breakdown the data by gender, age and subscrtition status and how it could benefit Des Moines.
+We will explore popular times and locations and breakdown the data by gender, age, and subscription status and how it could benefit Des Moines.

 # Results
 Full analysis can be found here--> [citiBike Analysis](https://boyerjason700.github.io/Bike_Sharing/ "citiBike Analysis")